MicrosoftDocs/cpp-docs.it-it/docs/parallel/amp/reference/concurrency-precise-math-namespace-functions.md

  Valore a virgola mobile

 ### <a name="return-value"></a>Valore restituito
- Restituisce il valore del seno iperbolico inverso dell'argomento
+ Restituisce il valore seno iperbolico inverso dell'argomento

 ##  <a name="atan"></a>  atan
  Calcola l'arcotangente dell'argomento